UK Medicine interviews: tackling common questions

 If there is a debate around the topic, discuss both sides of the argument before concluding with your opinion, as you would with an ethical question (see the worked question below for how to do this).

-6. What makes a good doctor?
+Question 6: What makes a good doctor?

 There are hundreds of potential answers to this question.
 A good starting point is The Duties of a Doctor, published by the GMC.
 You don’t have to read the full document, but reading the short version can help you to structure an answer to this question.
-If you use this document as a framework, remember to add some personality – the interviewers can read the guidelines for themselves!
-Emphasize attributes you feel are most important, from the perspective of a patient and a colleague.

-7. The ethical conundrum
+Question 7: The ethical conundrum

 You must always come to a clear and justified conclusion and the end of your answer.
 If it’s very difficult to decide then you can acknowledge this and explain why, but make sure you’re not sitting on the fence.